become-a-solutions-architect/become-a-solutions-architect.github.io/index.md

 For the first 8 weeks each session will consist of 3 parts:

-- 45 minutes Fundamentals Track
+- Fundamentals Track - 45 minutes
-- 45 minutes Specialist Track - Security
+- Specialist Track - Security - 45 minutes
-- 30 minutes A day in the life of an Amazonian
+- A day in the life of an Amazonian - 30 minutes

 For the final 4 weeks the sessions will be focused on the behavioural aspect of being a solutions architect.